The diagram below shows the progression pathways in this subject area.

 This course is assessed internally only via unit assessments which include practical assessments.
 There is no final SQA exam.

-Recommended Previous Experience: Students should have studied S3 Computing Science or N4 Computing Science and preferably be working towards SCQF level 4/5/6 or Nat4/5/6 in Maths and English.
+Recommended Previous Experience: Students should have studied S3 Computing Science, N4 Computing Science and preferably be working towards SCQF level 5 or Nat 5 in Maths and English.

 Data Science

-The purpose of this unit is to introduce learners to data science in today's works.
-This unit focuses on the tools and techniques involved in data science, the main methods of data analysis and provides users with an opportunity to apply this knowledge is a practical context.
-This unit is very flexible and we may use Microsoft Excel or Python to complete the practical elements of the course.
+Students will be introduced to data science in today's world.
+This unit focuses on the tools and techniques involved in data science, the main methods of data analysis, and provides an opportunity for students to apply this knowledge in a practical context.

 This course is assessed internally only via unit assessments which include practical assessments.
 There is no final SQA exam.